snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 category: Releases
 ---

 We are pleased to announce the release of Snowplow 65, Scarlet Rosefinch.
-This release greatly improves the efficiency and reliability of Snowplow's real-time [Kinesis][kinesis] pipeline.
+This release greatly improves the speed, efficiency, and reliability of Snowplow's real-time [Kinesis][kinesis] pipeline.

 Table of contents: